brunocampos01/understanding-the-python-ecosystem/README.md

 * [Toga](https://github.com/pybee/toga) - A Python native, OS native GUI toolkit.
 * [urwid](http://urwid.org/) - A library for creating terminal GUI applications with strong support for widgets, events, rich colors, etc.
 * [wxPython](https://wxpython.org/) - A blending of the wxWidgets C++ class library with the Python.

-## Game Development

-*Awesome game development libraries.*

-* [Cocos2d](http://cocos2d.org/) - cocos2d is a framework for building 2D games, demos, and other graphical/interactive applications.
-It is based on pyglet.
-* [Harfang3D](http://www.harfang3d.com) - Python framework for 3D, VR and game development.
-Manage and display complex 3D scenes, with physics, video, sound and music, access VR devices.
-All written in C++.
-* [Panda3D](https://www.panda3d.org/) - 3D game engine developed by Disney and maintained by Carnegie Mellon's Entertainment Technology Center.
-Written in C++, completely wrapped in Python.
-* [Pygame](http://www.pygame.org/news.html) - Pygame is a set of Python modules designed for writing games.
-* [PyOgre](http://www.ogre3d.org/tikiwiki/PyOgre) - Python bindings for the Ogre 3D render engine, can be used for games, simulations, anything 3D.
-* [PyOpenGL](http://pyopengl.sourceforge.net/) - Python ctypes bindings for OpenGL and it's related APIs.
-* [PySDL2](https://pysdl2.readthedocs.io) - A ctypes based wrapper for the SDL2 library.
-* [RenPy](https://www.renpy.org/) - A Visual Novel engine.

 ## Geolocation